 We acquired other intellectual property rights from Procter & Gamble and Abbott Laboratories when we acquired the trademarks related to the Comet, Chloraseptic, Clear eyes, Murine and Prell product lines; however, we did not in each case obtain title to all of the intellectual property used to manufacture and sell those products.
 Therefore, we are dependent upon Procter & Gamble, Abbott Laboratories and other third parties for intellectual property used in the manufacture and sale of some of our products.
-For example, we rely on third parties for intellectual property relating to Comet products, Chloraseptic strips, Prell shampoo, Spic and Span dilutables, Cinch spray and Spic and Span soft powder.
-We have licenses for such intellectual property or manufacturing agreements with the owners of such intellectual property.
+For example, we rely on third parties for intellectual property or manufacturing agreements with the owners of such intellectual property.
 However, if we are unable to maintain these arrangements, we would have to establish new arrangements with different licensors or manufacturers.
 If this were to occur, we could experience disruptions in our business, our ability to meet customer demand could be constrained and our sales and operating results could be adversely affected.